 However, maximum speed is only slightly increased; at 18.6mph top speed, you certainly go faster – though not by much.
 The total distance you can travel is also 16 miles.
 Know, though, that you can expect to “climb” hills that are 25-degrees.
 The Dual has a 3-month warranty.

 Both skateboards come with a wireless remote you can hold while you ride, controlling your speed and other features.

 Thanks to its shocking 3000W dual-motors, the HaloBoard electric skateboard can take you up to a mind-blowing 22mph (which is phenomenally fast for these things).
 On a single battery charge, expect to travel a total of 12 miles.
 Instead of building their board with wood, HaloBoard decided to do things differently, and constructed their skateboard with 100% Japanese T700 carbon fiber.
 Compared to other materials, carbon fiber has a superb weight-to-strength ratio that is hard to match or beat.
 Not to mention the fact that it can withstand insanely brutal heat temperatures with little-to-no damage, and is ten times stronger than steel (while being five times lighter) and eight times stronger than aluminum.

 The trucks themselves are also made of aluminum, with a 9.25” width, making for more ergonomic turns while riding; this makes it easier to reach those top speeds faster.
 However, it’s worth knowing that this puppy takes ~3 hours to charge, which is quite a hefty length of time.
 Personally, this trade off is worth it considering the value you get.

-The HaloBoard E-skateboard comes with a 6-month warranty.
+The HaloBoard is one of the best electric skateboards in the market and comes with a 6-month warranty.

 4. Yuneec E-Go